MarkPearce/Reignmaker-lite/Kingdom_Events.md

 This document contains all kingdom events adapted for the simplified Reignmaker rules system.
 Events are organized alphabetically for easy reference.

+## Event Resolution Rules

+**Important:** Kingdom events are different from unrest incidents:
+- **Events** require a Kingdom Action to resolve (or can be ignored with consequences)
+- **Incidents** are triggered by unrest and must be resolved immediately for free

+When an event occurs in Phase 4, players may:
+1. **Resolve it** in Phase 5 by spending 1 Kingdom Action
+2. **Ignore it** and automatically suffer the Failure result in Phase 6
+3. **Pay costs** if the event offers alternative resolution

+Unresolved events become **Continuous** and apply their Failure result each turn until resolved.
+See the Unresolved Kingdom Events section in Kingdom_Rules.md for complete details.

 ---

 ## Archaeological Find